Aledangelo/SudokuSolver/README.md

 * For the game to be valid, the numbers already present must ensure that there is only one solution

 Solving the game means finding the only feasible solution (if any)

+## Input Matrix
+First I create a matrix where I put a zero in correspondence of an empty box, and in the non-empty boxes I put the numbers of the image above